Squishy6094/character-select-coop/API-Docs.md

 A function that returns the Current Character's Number (integer) in the Character Table

 ## _G.charSelect.character_get_number_from_string()
-A function that returns the Current Character's Number (integer) in the Character Table based off the Input
+A function that returns the Current Character's Number (integer) in the Character Table based on the Input

 | Variable Name | Valid Input Types | Extra Info | Example |
 | ------------- | ------------ | ---------- | ------- |
 | Name | string | Character's Name you're Searching for | `"Custom Model"` |

 ## _G.charSelect.header_set_texture()
-A function that set's the Header Texture for the Character Select Menu
+A function that sets the Header Texture for the Character Select Menu

 | Variable Name | Valid Input Types | Extra Info | Example |
 | ------------- | ------------ | ---------- | ------- |